thegetty/quire-docs/content/documentation/install-uninstall.md

 2. **Node.js** enables you to run javascript on your computer.
 Visit the Node.js site, and download and install the older LTS (long-term support) version, which is sufficient and more stable than the higher “Current” version that is also available for download: [https://nodejs.org](https://nodejs.org).

 3. **Pandoc** serves two purposes in Quire: You can use it to [convert Word documents to Markdown](/fundamentals/#microsoft-word-to-markdown-conversion), and it enables you to create EPUB e-book files of your Quire project with the `quire epub` command.
-Download the macOS installer, double-click it and follow the prompst to install: https://pandoc.org/installing.html
+Download the macOS installer, double-click it and follow the prompts to install: https://pandoc.org/installing.html

 4. **Kindle Previewer**, along with Pandoc, enables you to create MOBI e-book files of your Quire project with the `quire mobi` command.
-Visit Amazon’s Kindle Previewer page and downoad the Mac version: https://kdp.amazon.com/en_US/help/topic/G202131170.
+Visit Amazon’s Kindle Previewer page and download the Mac version: https://kdp.amazon.com/en_US/help/topic/G202131170.
 Install by double clicking the icon and following the prompts.

 5. **PrinceXML** enables you to create a PDF version of your Quire project with the `quire pdf` command.
 Visit the PrinceXML site, download the Mac OS version, uncompress the folder, and rename it to "prince": [http://www.princexml.com/download/](http://www.princexml.com/download/).